conbojs/conbo/README.md

 Browser support
 ---------------

-Conbo.js targets ECMAScript 5 compliant browsers, officially supporting the two most recent major releases of Firefox, Chrome (desktop and Android), Safari (desktop and iOS) and Internet Explorer.
+Conbo.js is designed for use with ECMAScript 5 compliant browsers, targeting the two most recent major releases of Firefox, Chrome (desktop and Android), Safari (desktop and iOS) and Internet Explorer.

 Extendible classes
 ------------------